Anointing of the sick: explanation of the sacrament

 Saint Expedite.
 Catholic Prayers to ask for an Urgent Miracle.
 Use this article when you need it, and read our other articles on the Catholic Mass Times website.

-What is the anointing of the sick and its history is important to understand its evolution and current practice.
-From the earliest centuries, the Church has practiced the anointing of the sick, following the command of Jesus and the teachings of the apostles.
 Throughout history, this sacrament has evolved in its form and practice, but its essence has remained.
-In the Middle Ages, for example, this sacrament was known as “extreme unction” and was reserved almost exclusively for the dying.
-However, the Second Vatican Council renewed the practice of the sacrament, emphasizing that it is not only for those on the threshold of death, but for all the seriously ill or elderly faithful, thus seeking to restore its original and wider use.
+In the Middle Ages, for example, this sacrament was known as the “extreme unction” and was reserved almost exclusively for the dying.
+However, the Second Vatican Council renewed the practice of the sacrament, emphasizing that it is not only for those on the threshold of death, but for all the faithful who are seriously ill or elderly, thus seeking to restore its original and broader use.

 16. Pastoral importance